 He won praise for his astonishing voice in his performance in Lucia di Lammermoor as Edgardo at the Teatro Real Madrid in the year 2018.
 His voice, of course, is characterized by astonishing beauty with thrilling and secure high notes as well as enthralling timbre.
 Moreover, Camarena is an Opera News awards’ recipient for 2020.

 Roberto Alagna was born on June 7, 1963.
 He was born in France and is a very popular French tenor.
 In 1981, he obtained his French citizenship while retaining his Italian citizenship.
 His parents, of course, are Sicilian immigrants.

 He started his singing career in Parisian cabarets while singing pop.
 He then transitioned to opera, influenced by Mario Lanza films and egged by his learning of the historic tenors’ recordings.
 He is a self-taught artist until Gabriel Dussurget discovered him.
 Dissurget was the co-founder of the Aix-en-Provence Festival.

 His professional debut happened in 1988 in La Triviata as Alfredo Germont.
 He gained international prominence at Covent Garden as he played Romeo in Roméo et Juliette in 1994.
 Soon after, there was no stopping his popularity.
 At present, he is working for the restoration of the neglected French operas.

 Great tenors are fascinating with their awesome vocal ranges that can enthrall the audience anywhere they perform.
 With their expansive vocal range, they are quite a pleasure to listen to and can bring in astonishing vocal performances.
 Moreover, their voices soar high with every great performance.
+And you can follow these singers if you want to get into singing.
 In the opera world, they are truly the stars of the shows.
 Although there are famous baritones and mezzos, tenors get most of the starring roles in most operas.